ub-cavas/AutowareAuto/docs/installation/lgsvl.md

 ade$ /opt/svl/simulator
 ```

-## Configure cluster

-This step is one time configuration for SVL simulator.
-You need to make your ADE environment a valid SVL cluster in order to launch any simulations.

-@note SVL creates cluster by calling its remote service with access token.
-This operation requires a working internet browser in ADE environment.
-If there are no browsers in ADE, you have to install one manually: `sudo apt update && sudo apt-get install epiphany-browser xdg-utils -y`.

-At first simulator run, there should be a window with only one button: `LINK TO CLOUD`, click it and add a new cluster.
-You need an SVL account to do so, if you do not have one, create it now.

-You can find more informations about linking to cloud [here](https://www.svlsimulator.com/docs/installation-guide/installing-simulator/#linktocloud).

 ### Troubleshooting

 In case the simulator window opens up with a black screen and the application immediately terminates, have a look at the log file at